Misterbabou/mycompose/README.md

 ## Features

 - Detect automatically where docker-compose.yml are located
-- Check Update of running docker-compose images
+- Check Update of running docker-compose images (work on AMD64 and ARM)
 - Update docker-compose images with a backup (volume and version of previous latest) locally
 - Rollback to previous update with the previous backup
 - Start and stop docker-compose